Karen Kassel, MS, RD, Med

 It can be easy to ignore your own needs as you focus on caring for your new baby.
 But it’s important for both you and your baby that you take good care of yourself.
 It’s vital that you fully recover from delivery so you are physically and mentally prepared to take on the challenges of the coming weeks, months, and years.

 Cesarean sections.
-Nemours Kids Health website.
+Kids Health—Nemours Foundation website.
 Available at:

 Episiotomy.
 American Pregnancy Association website.
 Available at: